caseywebdev/cursors/README.md

   // definition.
   mixins: [Cursors],

-  // The only component that should define `getInitialState` is the root
+  // The only component that should need to define `getInitialState` is the root
   // component.
-It should define its state in the `local` namespace.
-This allows
-  // `remotes` to use other namespaces in `state`
   getInitialState: function () {
     return {
-      users: [...]
+      users: [{name: 'Casey'}]
     };
   },

   // In order for state changes to be recognized globally, you should never need
   // to use `this.setState`.
-Instead, use `this.update`. `update` takes a delta
+Instead, use `this.update`. `update` takes a key
-  // object.
-Check the "Immutability Helpers" link for more information.
+  // and a delta object.
+Check the "Immutability Helpers" link for more
+  // information.
   handleChange: function (ev) {
     this.update('user', {name: {$set: ev.target.value}});
   },

   // When rendering child components, always pass the appropriate `cursor` for
-  // the child component via `this.getCursor(indexOrIndicies)`.
+  // the child component via `this.getCursor(key, [path])`.
   render: function () {
     return (
       <MyUsersComponent cursors={{users: this.getCursor('users')}} />